ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 2. Save the the change and restart the `ssh` service.

-    ~~~bash
+    ~~~sh
     $ sudo systemctl restart sshd.service
     ~~~

-3. Using the `ss` and `grep` commands, check if there's any socket listening on the port `22` but with an IPv6 address like `[::1]`.
+3. Using the `ss` and `grep` commands, check if there is any socket listening on the port `22` but with an IPv6 address like `[::1]`.

-    ~~~bash
+    ~~~sh
     $ sudo ss -atlnup | grep :22
-    tcp   LISTEN 0      128    192.168.1.107:22        0.0.0.0:*    users:(("sshd",pid=4822,fd=3))
+    tcp   LISTEN 0      128         10.3.0.2:22        0.0.0.0:*    users:(("sshd",pid=30959,fd=3))
     ~~~

     With the `ss` command above, you get a list of all the ports open in your system and on which address, among other details.
 With `grep` you filter out the lines returned by `ss` to get only the ones which, in this case, have the port `22` opened.
-In the output above you can see that there's only one line, which corresponds to the IPv4 address where `sshd` is listening, `192.168.1.107` in this case.
+In the output above you can see that there's only one line, which corresponds to the IPv4 address where `sshd` is listening, `10.3.0.2` in this case.

 #### Reducing the login grace period